 "Yet if your brother is grieved because of your food, you are no longer walking in love.
 Do not destroy with your food the one for whom Christ died."
-A thing becomes sinful when it causes me to get distracted, and fumble away my faith.
-Or when my example causes another brother to stumble in his faith.
+A thing becomes sinful when it causes another brother to get distracted, and fumble away his faith.
+Or when my example causes that brother to stumble in his faith.
 If it causes a fumble or a stumble I'm not free to do it.